technicians need an associate degree or a certificate in applied science

 ability, an eye for detail, and skill in interpreting scientific results

-are important as well, as are a high mechanical aptitude, and analytical thinking.
+are important as well, as are a high mechanical aptitude, attention to

 Note: Some resources in this section are provided by